Biomedical Engineering has enormous potential to make a positive impact on human health.

 You will focus on human systems, the design and operation of devices and processes, and the application of engineering skills to new medical treatments, instruments and machines.

-Our reputation for biomedical innovation in areas such as developing the bionic ear and eye, and targeted drug delivery systems, ensures you are learning from leaders in the field, who are working on exciting projects aimed at solving major health dilemmas.
+Our reputation for biomedical innovation in areas such as medical bionics, prostheses and tissue engineering, ensures you are learning from leaders in the field, who are working on exciting projects aimed at solving major health dilemmas.

-The Master of Engineering (Biomedical) will provide you with a formal qualification in biomedical engineering at the Masters level.
+The Master of Engineering (Biomedical) will lead to a formal qualification in biomedical engineering at the Masters level.

-Biomedical engineers develop new drug therapies, study the electrical and mechanical activity of organs such as the brain, heart and muscle, build artificial organs, limbs, heart valves and bionic implants to replace lost function, and grow living tissues to replace failing organs.
+Biomedical engineers: develop new drug therapies; study the electrical and/or mechanical activity of organs such as the brain, heart, muscle and bone; build artificial organs, limbs, heart valves and bionic implants to replace lost function; develop orthopaedic devices to treat bone and joint conditions; and grow living tissues to replace failing organs.

 Accrediting Agency: ASIIN